nikki-uwu/Meower/README.md

 **BrainFlow Integration**: BrainFlow driver is integrated but not yet merged into official BrainFlow repository.
 A branch exists with full implementation.
 [MustUpdate: August 13, 2025]

+## ⚠️ BEFORE YOU DECIDE TO ORDER THE PCB

+**PLEASE**, before you order the PCB, try to reach me or talk to people who know how to do that and how to cross-check if everything is correct.
+If you see this message, it means I haven’t deleted it and I still haven’t gotten enough feedback on orders and how well it went, and I beg you, please triple-check the order.
+I have 7 boards ordered for the most recent version (and ton of prototypes) in this repository; all of them work.
+But this is not enough for me to say confidently it will work for all of you.
+I’ve done the best I could, but we all know it means nothing against probability and large numbers.
+I hope everything is fine, but until I get more info I will keep this warning here.

 ## ⚠️ Safety Information

 **WARNING**: This device is for education and research only.
 Not a medical device.
 Do not use for diagnosis or treatment. **Use battery power only**